Advancing San Diego: Small Businesses & Startups

-- Advancing San Diego vets the students and the programs they come from– We’ve worked to create a list of ‘preferred providers’ – vetted talent providers that companies have deemed effective at helping prepare students for software engineering jobs.
+- Advancing San Diego vets the students and the programs they come from.
+We’ve worked to create a list of Preferred Providers – vetted talent providers that companies have deemed effective at helping prepare students for entry level jobs.

 - Advancing San Diego pays your intern and provides support services to help your intern succeed! – No really, we do.
-In addition to taking care of the wages, select interns may be eligible for a $500 stipend to help with transportation to and from the internship site, attire, training coursework, and more!
+In addition to taking care of the wages, select interns may be eligible for a $500 stipend to help with equipment, services, or services that directly contributes to their success in the workplace!

 - Have an established office in San Diego County